nononovak/otwadvent2019-ctfwriteup/day19_santas_signature.md

-# Santa's Signature - Crypto
+# Day 19 - Santa's Signature - Crypto

 > Can you forge Santa's signature?